 A GREAT many documents, extending to very considerable length, and having reference to the dispute with the Chinese authorities at Canton, were published in the Gazette of Tuesday evening.
-Several of thesemore especially the despatches of Admiral Seymour-go over the same ground as those previously published.
-The more important parts refer to the discussion be-tween Commissioner Yeh and the English authorities with respect to our right to object to the boarding of the lorcha by the Chinese.
+Several of these-more especially the despatches of Admiral Seymour-go over the same ground as these previously published The more important parts refer to the discussion between Commissioner Yeh and the English authorities with respect to our right to object to the boarding of the lorcha by the Chinese.
 Yeh, in answer to a letter of Mr. Consul Parkes, writes :- "It is clear that the officers had good reasons for seizing these men, amongst whom there are several great offenders.
-Woo-Agin, Le-Mingtae, and Leeang-Keenfoo, must be again very strictly examined ; but I have directed that the Assistant Magistrate Hen take the remaining nine, namely, Leang-Apaon, Leang-Meike, Leang-Atae, Leang-Agew, Leaon Aow, Ho-A-pih, Yuen Ake, Leang-Kingjen, and Tang-A-Kee, and return them to their vessel.
-As to what (the Consul) states relative to the lorcha being reimbursed the expenses consequent on her detention, I find that as the lorcha was built by Loo-Aching, who obtained a register for her through Polo (Mr. Block), to whom he paid one thousand dollars, she is not a foreign vessel (lorcha), and it is useless, therefore, to enter into any discussion respecting her."
-In a letter from Sir John Bowring to Mr. Parkes, Sir John says :-- "The question contains two important inquiries: first, the rights of the vessel in question; and, second, the conduct of the Chinese authorities.
-It appears, on examination, that the Arrow had no right to hoist the British flag; the license to do so having expired on the 27th September, from which period she has not been entitled to protection.
+Woo-Agin, Le-Mingtae, and Leeang-Keenfoo, must be again very strictly examined; but I have directed that the Assistant Magistrate Hen take the remaining nine, namely, Leang-Apaon, Leang-Meike, Leang-Atae, Leang-Agew, Leaon Aow, Ho-A-pih, Yuen Ake, Leang-Kingjen, and Tang-A-Kee, and return them to their vessel.
+As to what (the Consul) states relative to the lorcha being reimbursed the expenses consequent on her detention, I find that as the lorcha was built by Loo-Aching, who obtained a register for her through Polo (Mr. Block), into any discussion respecting her."
+In a letter from Sir John Bowring to Mr. Parkes, Sir John says:- "The question contains two important inquiries: first, the rights of the vessel in question; and, second, the conduct of the Chinese authorities.
+It appears, on examination, that the Arrow had no right to hoist the on the 27th September, from which period she has not been entitled to protection.
 You will send back the register to be delivered to the Colonial Office.
-But the Chinese had no knowledge of the expiry of the license; nor do they profess that they had any other grounds for interference than the supposition that the owner is not a British subject.
-You will inform the Imperial Commissioner that I require an apology for what has taken place, and an assurance that the British flag shall in future be respected; that forty-eight hours are allowed for this communication, which being passed, you are instructed to call on the naval authorities to assist you in enforcing redress.
-If these representations fail, the senior naval officer will be authorized to seize and keep in his possession one of the imperial junks, which he will hold until redress be obtained.
+But the Chinese had no knowledge of the expiry of The Stock Exchange committee met on Friday week, | the license; nor do they profess that they had any other grounds for interference than the supposition that the owner is not a British subject.
+You will inform the Imperial Commissioner that I require an apology for what has taken place, and an assurance that the British flag shall in future be respected; that forty-eight hours assist you in enforcing redress.
+If these representations fail, the senior naval officer will be authorized to seize